brianoure/oneBitReceiver-RS485-137Byte/README.md

 # single-channel-communication
-single channel communication with receiver and transmitter
+Single channel communication with receiver and transmitter featuring RX and TX programs written in Python and C